 HEPC’s official Advanced Placement Credit Guide states the official policy and lists Advanced Placement credit awards for each of West Virginia’s public colleges and universities.
 Those lists indicate:

 - minimum exam scores required for Advanced Placement credit

 - available course equivalents (If the institution does not have an equivalent course, then no course is listed in the ‘course equivalent’ column.
 Credit is awarded, however, for successful completion of any College Board Advanced Placement exam.)

 Credits are awarded once an official score report is received and the student is enrolled in the receiving institution.

-Please direct any questions on Advanced Placement credits to Monica Wilson, Dean of Student Access and Success, or to:
+Please direct any questions on Advanced Placement credits to Monica Wilson, Dean of Student Services, or to: